Robust deep learning for eye fundus images: Bridging real and synthetic data for enhancing generalization: Methodology

 \subsection{Experimental Setup}

-The experiments were divided into four rounds: (i) a FID comparison among StyleGAN2-ADA and nine different GAN architectures to assess the quality of the images generated, (ii) evaluation of the human experts to distinguish real and synthetic images, (iii) data perturbation with synthetic images generated by StyleGAN2-ADA and evaluated in three different deep networks and (iv) a comparison of the best-augmented model obtained in the previous step with human experts when identifying images that have AMD verses those that do not.
+There were four stages of the experiments: (i) comparison of ten different GAN architectures, (ii) evaluation of synthetic images based on human experts' ability to distinguish between real and synthetic images, (iii) evaluation of data augmentation with synthetic images in three different deep learning networks, and (iv) measuring the accuracy in identifying AMD images between human experts and deep learning networks trained with mixed data, with both real and synthetic images.

 \begin{sloppypar} The first experiment employed FID to compare StyleGAN2-ADA and nine distinct GAN models.
 The following models were considered in the experiment: Deep Convolutional GAN (DCGAN)~\cite{radford2015unsupervised}, Least Squares Generative Adversarial Networks (LSGAN)~\cite{mao2017least}, Wasserstein GAN (WGAN)~\cite{arjovsky2017wasserstein}, Wasserstein GAN with Gradient Penalty (WGAN-GP)~\cite{gulrajani2017improved}, Deep Regret Analytic Generative Adversarial Networks (DRAGAN)~\cite{kodali2017convergence}, Energy-based Generative Adversarial Network (EBGAN)~\cite{zhao2016energy}, Boundary Equilibrium Generative Adversarial Networks (BEGAN)~\cite{berthelot2017began}, Conditional GAN (CGAN)~\cite{mirza2014conditional}, and Auxiliary Classifier GAN (ACGAN)~\cite{odena2017conditional}.
 All models were trained with $50$ epochs, considering samples of size $100\times100$ pixels and a batch size of $32$.
 The training step used the ADAM\cite{kingma2017adam} optimizer with a learning rate of $0.0002$ and decay rates of $0.5$ and $0.999$ regarding the generator and the discriminator, respectively.
 The experiments were conducted using the training set with an Nvidia RTX 2060 GPU.
 Therefore, after training each GAN model, new images were generated and FID was computed. \end{sloppypar}